This Is How You Know These 10 Foods Expired

 While unsightly, sprouts on your taters aren’t a deal-breaker.
 They can easily be cut off with the rest of the potato remaining perfectly edible.
 Rely on the vegetable’s firmness (no soft spots), color (uniform, with no green) and scent (earthy, fresh from the garden soil).
 If it smells funky, skip the home fries.

 Whether for your morning coffee or in lieu of heavy cream in a comfort food classic, half-and-half is a refrigerator staple.
 It can also spoil well before the “best by” date.
 You’ll know that’s the case if it pools in little flecks instead of dissolving in your coffee.
 Put those olfactory senses to their best use with a quick sniff before you pour.

 Garlic is at its best when firm to the touch, with papery leaves intact.
 The cloves themselves should have a bit of moisture inside.
 If any areas have hollowed-out dark spots, or appear wrinkly and dry, it’s going bad and therefore time to toss.
-Check out the secret health perks of garlic.

 If you’ve ever accidentally tasted a grape gone bad, you know it.
 Save your taste buds the agony by sniffing for freshness.
 Expired grapes will have a dirty, vinegar-like smell, usually accompanied by the odd brown, mushy grape here or there.
 Here’s a quick cheat sheet on how long your produce will last.

 The high water content of cukes makes them highly perishable—better to buy only what you need and use them up quickly.
 A bad cucumber will turn soft and sliced ones will start to feel slimy.
-Next, check out these foods that you may actually be throwing out too soon.